-The Presidential Postdoctoral Research Fellows Program recognizes and supports scholars who can contribute to the University’s diversity, broadly defined, including members of groups that have been historically and are presently underrepresented in the academy or in particular disciplines, such as racial and ethnic minorities and women in STEM.
+The Presidential Postdoctoral Research Fellows Program recognizes and supports scholars who can contribute to the University’s diversity, broadly defined, including members of groups underrepresented in the academy or in particular disciplines, ranging from racial and ethnic minorities to women in STEM.
 The Presidential Postdoctoral Research Fellows Program is meant to encourage early-career scholars to pursue a career in academia by supporting their postdoctoral work at Princeton.

 - Faculty sponsors/PIs are invited to nominate candidates for AY 2022-23 no later than December 1, 2021, with selections to be made by January 21, 2022.

-- Successful candidates may be appointed as early as July 1, 2021 or as late as September 1, 2022, but no later as this is a cohort-based program.
+- Successful candidates may be appointed as early as July 1, 2022, or as late as September 1, 2022, but no later as this is a cohort-based program.

 - If a candidate cannot produce satisfactory evidence of completing all requirements of the PhD by September 1, 2022, they forfeit their place in and support by the program.

 Eligibility: To apply, candidates must meet one of the following criteria:

 - Earned a PhD in a discipline in the humanities or social sciences within two years of their anticipated start date and do not hold a current tenure-track position;

 - Earned a PhD in the natural sciences or engineering within four years of their anticipated start date and do not hold a current tenure-track position;

 - Anticipate receiving a PhD in a discipline in the humanities, social or natural sciences, or engineering by the start date of their appointment (no later than September 1, 2022).

 - Note that preference will be given to candidates who are not already at Princeton.